JohnnyHsieh1020/ds-practice-salary/README.md

 Clean the data up so that it was usable for our model.
 I made the following changes and created the following variables:
 *	Parsed numeric data out of "Salary Estimate"
 *	Made columns for hourly wages
-*	Removed rows without salary
+*	Removed rows without salary and remove rows with "Remote", "United States" in Location column
 *	Parsed rating out of company text
-*	Made a new column for company state
+*	Made a new column for company's location
 *	Calculate the age of company
 *	Made columns for if different skills were listed in the job description:
     * Python
     * Excel
-    * R
+    * Git
     * Tableau
     * SQL
     * TensorFlow
+    * Power BI

 ## Exploratory Data Analysis (EDA)
 Below are a few tables and graphs I made.
 Try to find out the connections and relations in this dataset.